year / Lunar year

 Remark: Let us point out here that the singular of sanat occurs 7 times and its plural occurs 12 times (7:130; 10:5; 12:42; 12:47; 17:12; 18:11; 18:25; 20:40; 23:112; 26:18; 26:205; 30:4):

-7 + 12 = 19; it is noteworthy that the sun, the moon and the earth realign in the same relative position every time the 19th year recurs (exactly every 18 years and 11 days, which equals precisely every 235 lunar months).
-This is called an “eclipse cycle” in astronomy, because any eclipse recurs exactly after 235 lunar months (to the day).
-The words “sun” and “moon” intersect 19 times (symbolizing an “eclipse”) in 18 verses in the Quran.
+7 + 12 = 19; it is noteworthy that the sun, the moon and the earth realign in the same relative position every 19 years to the day, which equals precisely every 235 lunar months.
+This is called the Metonic cycle.
+The words “sun” and “moon” intersect 19 times (symbolizing this divine alignment) in 18 verses in the Quran.
 Once out of 19 occurences (in verse 29:14), the words “Sun”, “Moon” and “earth” are mentioned in perfect succession or perfectly “aligned”.

 Seven times “Lunar year”: